-Before we begin, it’s important to recognize that even though there are a couple of different methods for deleting your account, they are both permanent.
-They will delete certain aspects of your online history, which can never be recovered.
+Before we start, it’s essential to acknowledge that although there are a few easy ways to delete your account, they’re all permanent.
+These methods will remove specific aspects of your online history, which can never be retrieved again.

-If you’re happy with that and you’re sure that just changing your YouTube account name won’t help, read on.
+If you’re comfortable with this fact and you’re positive that just changing your YouTube account name won’t help, we encourage you to keep reading.

 Just YouTube or Google too?

-With the way Google accounts are linked across different services, there are levels to how much of your account you might actually want to delete.
-You can remove your YouTube channel, which deletes all of your videos, comments, messages, and playlists, but the account itself will still remain accessible.
-Or you can go the whole hog and remove the account from Google’s records entirely.
+With the way Google accounts are connected across various services, there are levels to how much of your account you may want to eliminate.
+You can delete your YouTube channel, which erases all of your videos, comments, messages, and playlists, but the entire account itself will still be available.
+Or you have the opportunity to go all in and just delete your Google account entirely.

 Delete your YouTube channel (and other associated content): Desktop method